Sanjaypranav/Spark_Breast_cancer_Big_data_analysis/readme.md

 Class distribution: 357 benign, 212 malignant

+    !Note need java version should be 8 to 11

+you can check your version by running below command

+    java -version

 ## Setting up spark with pip environment and conda

 ## Step 1: Creating Spark environment